MrGlockenspiel/activate-linux/README.md

 - `xorg-libXinerama`

 ### Wayland
-This works out of the box through XWayland, or alternatively you can use [this port of the project by Kljunas2](https://github.com/Kljunas2/activate-linux).
+This works out of the box, with native support for Wayland, or alternatively you can use [this port of the project by Kljunas2](https://github.com/Kljunas2/activate-linux).

 ## Example: